Enhancing Few-Shot Classification of Benchmark and Disaster Imagery with ABHFA-Net: Experiments

-\subsubsection{\textbf{Data Augmentations}}
+\subsection{\textbf{Data Augmentations}}

-In alignment with a majority of FSL works, we stressed the importance of data augmentation in our approach to attain state-of-the-art few-shot classification performances.
-In light of this, for the training set of the AIDER and CDD datasets, we deployed the following image augmentations: center cropping (by 128 $\times$ 128), resize (by 128 $\times$ 128), random vertical and horizontal flips, random rotations by 90, 180 and 270 deg, random horizontal flips followed by the same aforementioned random rotations, as well as random color jitter, blurring, grayscaling, and random CutMix or Mixup \cite{park2022unified}.
+In alignment with a majority of FSL works, we stressed the importance of data augmentation in our approach to attain SOTA few-shot classification performances.
+In light of this, for all the training set (benchmarked and aerial disaster datasets), we deployed the following image augmentations: center cropping (by 32/84/128$\times$32/84/128, depending on the datasets), resizing (by 32/84/128$\times$32/84/128, again depending on the datasets), random vertical and horizontal flips, random rotations by 90\degree, 180\degree and 270\degree, random horizontal flips followed by the same aformentioned random rotations, as well as random colour jitter, blurring and grayscaling.
 The probability of all augmentation that are performed in a random manner is set to 0.5.
-For the training set of the benchmarks, we utilized center cropping and resize (by 32 $\times$ 32 for CIFAR-FS and FC-100 and by 84 $\times$ 84 for miniImageNet and tieredImageNet), random vertical and horizontal flips, random rotations by 90 and 270, grayscale, blur, color jitter and random CutMix or Mixup.